arnaudmaret/arnaudmaret.github.io/_pages/publications.md

 Here is a list of my publications.

+- *Action-angle coordinates for surface group representations in genus zero *, 2021.
+Available [here](https://arxiv.org/pdf/2110.13896.pdf).
-- *Ergodicity of the mapping class group action on super-maximal representations*.
-(2020) Available [here](https://arxiv.org/pdf/2012.05775.pdf).
+- *Ergodicity of the mapping class group action on super-maximal representations*, 2020.
+Submitted.
+Available [here](https://arxiv.org/pdf/2012.05775.pdf).

 <!--- {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>